seanzhangkx8/ConvoKit/doc/source/awry.rst

 * page_title: the title of the talk page the comment came from
 * page_id: the unique numerical ID of the talk page the comment came from
 * pair_id: the conversation ID (root) of the conversation that this comment's conversation is paired with
-* conversation_has_personal_attack: whether any comment in this comment's conversation contains a personal attack
+* conversation_has_personal_attack: whether any comment in this comment's conversation contains a personal attack according to crowdsourced annotators
-* verified: whether the personal attach label has been verified to be correct
+* verified: whether the personal attack label has been double-checked by an internal annotator and confirmed to be correct
-* pair_verified: whether the personal attach label for the paired conversation has been verified to be correct
+* pair_verified: whether the personal attack label for the paired conversation has been double-checked by an internal annotator and confirmed to be correct

 Usage